Set Theory and Number Systems - Mathematics (Undergraduate Foundation)

 Chapter lessons

 2-1.
-Subsets and proper subsets
+Subsets and equality

-2-3.
+2-4.
 The power set

 Introduces the power set of a given set A as the set of all possible subsets of A. The notation and its relationship to cardinality are covered.

-3. Set Operations
+3. Basic Operations on Sets

 This chapter details the primary operations used to combine and modify sets.
 It provides the formal framework for manipulating sets, a skill essential for logic and problem-solving.
 Key operations covered are union, intersection, and complement.
 Their formal definitions, properties, and direct applications in worked calculations are demonstrated.